Learn how to build a commerce storefront from scratch with the commercetools AI plugin.

 The storefront includes product listing, product detail pages, search, faceting, cart, checkout, and customer authentication.

 localhost, then to a live deployment, without hand-writing the integration plumbing.
 Most of the work is the agent's.
-Yours is to supply credentials, run a few commands, and read the output.Before you start
+Yours is to supply credentials, run a few commands, and read the output.Prerequisites

 To start building your storefront, you need: